bristolfolksoc/bristolfolksoc.github.io/README.md

 * Configuring the MIDI player to use a different voice and have options to vary playback speed
 * Transcribing tunes to other commonly played keys
 * Generate a printable PDF tunebook from a set of tunes
+* Use the HTML5 history API so you can 'hotlink' to a tune, extend so that you can do this for sets too
+* Optimise the searching algorithm (try to get better performance on mobile)

 ## I want to add a tune to the website